herminiogg/dmaog-paper-evaluation/StatisticalAnalysis/analysisInR.md

 The Kruskal-Wallis tests tells us that there are differences between the four given distributions, however with it we cannot exactly know between which groups are those differences.
-For this purpouse we need to run a post hoc analysis.
+For this purpose we need to run a post hoc analysis.
 In this case we will use the Dunn’s Test using the Benjamini-Hochberg procedure.